Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Introduction

 \subsection{Structure of the paper}

 The paper is divided into three parts.

 In Part I (Sections 2--5) we present the theory of multilinear duality and factorisation and prove the main theorems.

 In Section~\ref{sdmr} we state and discuss the main results at some length.
 The principal result is Theorem~\ref{thmmain}.
 Taken together with Proposition~\ref{thmguth}, Theorem~\ref{thmmain} forms the statement of the multilinear duality principle referred to in the abstract of the paper.
-(Theorem~\ref{thmmainbaby} and Proposition~\ref{thmguthbaby} presented in the introduction are more readily digested versions of Theorem~\ref{thmmain} and Proposition~\ref{thmguth} respectively.)
+(Theorem~\ref{thmmainbaby} and Proposition~\ref{thmguthbaby} presented in this introduction are more readily digested versions of Theorem~\ref{thmmain} and Proposition~\ref{thmguth} respectively.)
 The multilinear Maurey factorisation theorem, Theorem~\ref{thmmainmaureyx}, is proved as a consequence of Theorem~\ref{thmmain}.
-(A more accessible version of Theorem~\ref{thmmainmaureyx} is found as Theorem~\ref{thmmainmaurey} in the introduction.)
+(A more digestible version of Theorem~\ref{thmmainmaureyx} is found as Theorem~\ref{thmmainmaurey} in this introduction.)

 In Section~\ref{outline} we give a proof of a finitistic case of Theorem~\ref{thmmain} which recognises and emphasises its structure as a convex optimisation or minimax problem.
 This perspective sets the scene for the remainder of the theoretical part of the paper.
 In this case, none of the functional-analytic and measure-theoretic difficulties that we encounter later are present.
 However, Section~\ref{outline} is not strictly speaking logically necessary for the development of the theory.